 As of 2021, the prize is now sponsored by James Cropper PLC

-The prize is project managed by Agile in association with The National Trust and with promotional support from; BBC Countryfile Live, The Outdoor Guide, The Wainwright Society and many others.
+The prize is project managed by Agile with partners including the National Trust, Kendal Mountain, The Outdoor Guide, The Wainwright Society and many others.

 The Prize Categories

 There are now three categories of the prize and they are awarded to the work which best reflects Wainwright’s core values and include a celebration of nature and our natural environment, or a warning of the dangers to it across the globe.

 We are delighted to introduce the extraordinary Olga Prinku as this year’s artist-in-residence for the James Cropper Wainwright Prize as it enters its tenth year.
 As an originator of the craft of flowers-on-tulle embroidery, Prinku’s work embodies the artistry we find in the natural world every day, as well as nature’s creative potential to enrich and make up our own creative practices.
 Most importantly, we share a muse with Olga: nature.